In the quest to increase sales and traffic to the website or simply generate awareness of product/service, companies are implementing Email marketing.

 3. Forgetting a call-to-action

-Call-to-action or CTA helps to put the right message in front of your subscriber at the right time.
+Call-to-action or CTA helps to put the right message in front of your subscriber at the right time and improves conversions and engagement.
 It helps to trigger the expected response from your subscribers.

 Your CTAs have a direct impact on your conversions.
 CTA button consists of two elements- design and text.